jpatrickdill/requests-front-page/_docs/guide/installation.md

 ## Method 1: Model File

-- Download the `rbxmx` model file from the repository
+- Download the `rbxmx` model file from the [Releases page](https://github.com/jpatrickdill/roblox-requests/releases)
 - Insert the model into Studio in a place like `ReplicatedStorage`

 ## Method 2: Filesystem